 What Do You Need For Signing Up?

 Nothing, well, almost nothing is required to sign up on Kik.
 All you need is a name, a username, an email address and your date of birth.
 This is the main reason the app is as inappropriate as it is today.
 Google Play Store or the App Store clearly states that Kik is a 17+ app, however, you only need to be 13+ years of age to sign up, and even if you’re 8 years old, you can sign up to Kik.
-Kik’s algorithm does not verify the date of birth that their users provide, making it very easy for anyone to lie about their age, and having a fake name and picture are something that we don’t even have to discuss – people have been doing that for years.
+Kik’s algorithm does not verify the date of birth that their users provide, making it very easy for anyone to lie about their age, and having a fake name and picture is something that we don’t even have to discuss – people have been doing that for years.

-What People Can Do With Kik?
+What Can People Do With Kik?

 We have already talked about how easy it is to be Channing Tatum on Kik, let’s talk about what happens after you sign up.
 You can search up your friends using their Kik Username, and that’s the second problem right there.
 The fact that you can search up anyone on Kik by just putting in their username and texting them is quite troubling for a lot of reasons.
 This feature was reported to be used by advertising agencies that pay people just to sit around and search up random names and send them stuff and this is just the beginning of the things you can do with Kik.